PrincessSoft

-PrincessSoft is a Japanese company.
+PrincessSoft was a Japanese company.
 It specialized in the development of visual novel video game ports for use on home video game consoles such as the PlayStation 2 and the Dreamcast.
-It has two imprints: Primavera, which specializes in female-oriented products, and Nine's Fox, which also releases ports of adult visual novels.
+It had two imprints: Primavera, which specialized in female-oriented products, and Nine's Fox, which also released ports of adult visual novels.
 None of the three brands have released any products since 2009.